Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 Supplies Needed

-They are pretty inexpensive and I'm always seeing them at the thrift stores (just not during the canning season!).
+They are pretty inexpensive and I always seeing them in thrift stores (just not during the canning season).

 UPDATE: Instead of the flimsy enameled pot shown above, I invested in a quality, encapsulated bottom, stainless steel canning pot with a glass lid and it was the BEST DECISION EVER.
 I wish I had found it earlier!